A Cost-Minimizing Algorithm for School Choice: A cost-minimizing school choice mechanism

-Notice that $i_{4}$ has now received $s_{3}$ whereas before, under the truthful preferences, $i_{4}$ received $s_{4}$.
-If we look at her truthful preferences, we see $i_{4}$ did in fact prefer $s_{3}$ to $s_{4}$.
-Thus, $i_{4}$ has successfully strategized by manipulating her preference list to receive a preferred school. \end{proof}

-Thus under complete information, the Index-Based Hungarian Mechanism is not always immune to strategic action.
 However, we are more interested in its performance under incomplete information.
-In this latter situation, the question is not whether it is \emph{possible} for a student to receive a preferred school by lying, but whether any student would have a \emph{rational} motive to falsify preferences.
-In the macro school choice environment, players are not privy to everyone else's preferences.
-Knowing the preferences of a large number of students is not enough; a single unknown row (a single unknown student) can change the final outcome of $\mathcal{HM}_i$.
-Furthermore, as listing a desired school higher increases one's chance of receiving that school and does not penalize or ``waste" his second choice school (cf.\ the Boston Mechanism \cite{APRS05}, \cite{AbSo03}) the possibility of parents ``settling" or strategizing as such is minimal.
-For all practical purposes, the Index-Based Hungarian Mechanism with incomplete information does not incentivize lying, or in other words, there does not exist any valid rationale for students which might incentivize lying when this procedure is used.
+In this latter situation, the question is not whether it is \emph{possible} for a student to receive a preferred school by lying, but whether any student has a \emph{rational} motive to falsify preferences.
+Our natural assumption is that in the macro school choice environment, players are not privy to everyone else's preferences.

-One might suspect that the way we complete preferences by using priorities (cf.\ \S\S\ref{SS:Modifications}) eliminates strategyproofness under incomplete information.
-Indeed, a student who did not submit the requested number of schools might receive a school she did not ask for.
-In such cases, had we not completed the student's preferences, she would have remained unassigned by the mechanism (and therefore, would have had to be administratively assigned.)
-Thus, it is possible that the school she received after we completed her preferences was preferred to the school she would have received had she been administratively assigned.
-In other words, it is \emph{possible} for a student to be made better off (relative to what their administrative assignment would have been) if we complete their preferences using priorities and run $\mathcal{HM}_i$.

-While it is possible that this can happen, it is never part of a strategy.
-That is, no student ever has an incentive to strategize by omitting preferences since a student can never receive a preferred assignment by omitting preferences relative to submitting complete preferences.
-Omitting assignments can only hurt students (because we might complete their preferences in a way which they did not prefer), and can never help them (at best, if we are lucky, we complete their preferences as they would have done themselves).

-Thus we have shown that the $\mathcal{HM}_i$ is Pareto efficient, minimizes the preference index and is strategyproof with incomplete information.
-Despite its success with respect to criteria new and old however, we also recognize potential limitations of this approach.
-We summarize these limitations in the following. \begin{proposition} \begin{itemize} \item[(i)] The Index-Based Hungarian Mechanism is not stable. \item[(ii)] The Index-Based Hungarian Mechanism is not rank-compatible. \end{itemize} \end{proposition} \begin{proof} Consider the following preference profile ${\bf P}$: